Let’s examine the legal doctrine of negligent entrustment of a motor vehicle in Maryland and how this rule gets applied in auto accident cases.

 Because so many young people cause motor vehicle accidents, victims often want to know if the parents can be sued for negligent entrustment.
 Generally speaking, the answer is no in Maryland but there are a number of exceptions.
 In Broadwater v.
 Dorsey, the Maryland high court addressed this issue.
 The Maryland Court of Appeals held that the parents had no legal right to control their adult son at the time of his accident and had no right over his use of this car.

-In 2017, in Woolridge v.
-Abrishami, the court also found that an 18-year-old motorist's mother, who allowed her daughter to driver her car did not know or have reason to know that the girl driving posed an unreasonable risk to other motorists and pedestrians.
+Six years ago in 2017, in Woolridge v.
+Abrishami – the last appellate case that focused on negligent entrustment in Maryland – the court also found that an 18-year-old motorist’s mother, who allowed her daughter to drive her car, did not know or have reason to know that the girl driving posed an unreasonable risk to other motorists and pedestrians.
 The plaintiffs argued to no avail that the girl had just had an accident in the car.
-But it was only one prior incident where the young woman was distracted by her dog in car.
+But it was only one prior incident where the young woman was distracted by her dog in the car.

 There are also coverage issues.
-Does the vehicle's owner have other coverage that would apply that you need the ability to tap into to satisfy you claim on its best day?
+Does the vehicle’s owner have other coverage that would apply that you need the ability to tap into to satisfy your claim on its best day?

 - Negligent Entrustment (auto accident context with a parent/child focus)